This is Why You Should Never Drink a McDonald’s Shamrock Shake

 - Percent Daily Values (DV) are based on a 2,000 calorie diet.
 Your daily values may be lower depending on your calorie needs.

 - These nutrition facts and ingredients were updated on February 1, 2017.

 If your mind is blown by these nutrition facts, hold onto your skull because there is more.
+The ingredients that make up this creamy treat concern me more than its calories and fat content.
 The McDonald’s Shamrock Shake consists of 35 different ingredients!
 THIRTY-FIVE ingredients for a SHAKE.
-I’d say that might be okay if those ingredients were natural, safe and straight-forward, but the sad thing is that they are not.
+I’d say that might be okay if those ingredients were straight-forward, natural and safe, but sadly, most are not.
 Many of these ingredients are artificial, chemical-heavy preservatives that wreak havoc on our health.
-The ingredients that make up this creamy treat concern me more than its calories and fat content.
+Let’s take a closer look:

 McDonald’s Shamrock Shake (McCafe Shamrock Shake) Ingredients

-We all know that a dessert from McDonald’s is not going to be nutritious, but many people are unaware of how unhealthy some of these menu items truly are.
+We all know that a dessert from McDonald’s is not nutritious, but many people are unaware of how unhealthy some of these menu items truly are.
 After a quick glance, the five ingredients of a Shamrock Shake look innocent.

 These ingredients include: